Anil-Gaihre/gSoFaTPDS/README.md

 Code specification
 ---------

-**Without_space_optimization:**
+**gSoFa_SOAComparison:**
 Consists of the code that doesn't do space optimization.
 Compile: make
 Run: make test
 A sample job script "run_6_node_VaryChunk128.lsf" is in the "gSoFa_SOAComparison" folder to run on 6 summit nodes for different datasets.
 The example dataset PR could be used for testing.
 Please contact if you wish to check all the listed datasets in the paper.
+Note, this version will maximize the performance gain and doesn't compromise it to save the space.

 **With_space_optimization:**